PerkinsDan/trading-platform/Docs/apps/MarketData/MarketDataService.md

 **When do we use it?**

-Anytime we need maket data: the front end LiquidityEngine.
+Anytime we need maket data: the front-end LiquidityEngine.

 <br>